spine-tools/Spine-Toolbox/docs/source/project_items.rst

 A Data store item represents a connection to a (Spine) database.
 Currently, the item supports sqlite and mysql dialects.
-The database can be accessed and modified in :ref:`Spine db editor <Spine db editor>` available from the item's properties or from a right-click context menu.
+The database can be accessed and modified in :ref:`Spine db editor <Spine db editor>` available by double-clicking a Data store on the Design view, from the item's properties, or from a right-click context menu.

 Data Connection |data_connection|
 =================================

 A Data connection item provides access to data files.
-It also provides access to the :ref:`Datapackage editor <Spine datapackage editor>`.
+The item has two categories of files:
+**references** connect to files anywhere on the file system while **data** files reside in the item's own data directory.

 Tool |tool|
 ===========